How to use and configure custom fields for data profile on Grip dashboard

-What can I use custom fields for?
+You can use custom fields to:

 In this article we will cover: